Dekorationsartikel gehören nicht zum Leistungsumfang.

 • How to identify special gifts and use them to your advantage

-Every person has something unique to offer the world, and every person has the capacity to create strong, loving bonds with their friends and family.
-Be Different will help readers and those they love find their path to success.
+Every person has something unique to offer the world, and every person has the capacity to create strong, loving bonds with friends and family.
+Be Different inspires us to embrace our eccentricities and find our own paths to success.

-In each story, he offers practical advice for anyone who feels "different" on how to improve the weak communication and social skills that keep so many people from taking full advantage of their often remarkable gifts.
+Now, in Be Different, he shares personal stories and offers practical advice for anyone who feels “different” on how to improve the weak communication and social skills that keep so many people from taking full advantage of their often remarkable gifts.
 With his trademark honesty and unapologetic eccentricity, Robison addresses questions like:

 • How to read others and follow their behaviors when in uncertain social situations